yogeshrawat020/IntuitBuildChallenge/README.md

 ## Author

-[Your Name]
+[Yogesh Rawat]

 ## License

-This project is submitted as part of the Intuit Build Challenge assessment.
+This project was created as a submission for the Intuit Build Challenge.

 ## Acknowledgments